spacecosmic/api-cosmic/README.md

-description | A brief description of the registered product. price | The price of product. image | Product display image. pass | Administrator password to delete all database records.
+description | A brief description of the registered product. price | The price of product. image | Product display image. quantity | The quantity of products remaining. line | The product line. pass | Administrator password to delete all database records.

 ## 1. Get Product (GET)